-In the past few years, we’ve seen a remarkable increase in the quantity, sophistication and usefulness of mobile and Web e-government apps at the local level.
+In the past few years, we’ve seen a remarkable increase in the quantity, sophistication and usefulness of digital initiatives within government organizations.
 We’ve also seen rapid growth of investments in “civic tech” and the resulting burst of local government application startups, entrepreneurs and electronically engaged citizens.

 The Connections Lab (cLab) is a research group, led by Dr. Carman Neustaedter at Simon Fraser University’s School of Interactive Arts and Technology (SIAT).
 Our group specializes in the areas of human-computer interaction, domestic computing, interaction design, and computer-supported cooperative work.
 We study the design and use of technologies aimed at supporting the everyday activities of families.